 Counsel patients about additional interventions to help reduce the risk of stroke and other cardiovascular pathology, including regular exercise, weight loss, sodium restriction, stress reduction, moderation of alcohol consumption, and smoking cessation.

 Advise patient that this drug may cause problems in fat metabolism, including increased cholesterol and triglycerides.
 Remind patient that periodic blood tests may be needed to monitor plasma lipids.

-Instruct patient or family/caregivers to report other troublesome side effects such as ...
+Instruct patient or family/caregivers ...